FabricMC/fabric-docs/contributing.md

 :::

-After that, you should follow the instructions on the screen to commit your changes and open a Pull Request to merge them to the website.
+After that, you should follow the instructions on the screen to commit your changes and open a Pull Request to merge them into the website.

 Someone from the Docs Team should then notice your PR; if they approve of it, they will merge it!

 ### Translating to Another Language {#label-i18n-l10n}

-The Docs are translated into multiple languages to help non-English speakers with modding Minecraft: Java Edition.
-If you want to help with that, you can use Crowdin.
+The Docs are translated into multiple languages to help non-English speakers with modding.
+If you want to tweak translations, you can use Crowdin.

 Let's say you speak Italian, and while reading a page, you came across a spelling mistake: